 Linoleic acid is present in small quantities in oil derived from attacks by both pest species, with 6.77% for P. minor and 5.79% for P. sculptilis, compared to the expected 9–12%.
 Linolenic acid, on the other hand, is present in degraded oil in conformity with the Codex Alimentarius (ND-1.0).

-Table 6.
-Fatty acid composition of palm oil